Recycling Damaged, Expired and Unwanted Car Seats

 Agricultural Recycling - Agrecovery

-A free drop-off point is provided at Culverden transfer station (during opening hours) for recycling high density polyethylene (HDPE) plastic agrichemical containers, including those which previously contained pesticides, veterinary medicines and agricultural chemicals.
+A free drop-off point is at the Cheviot and Culverden transfer stations (during opening hours) for recycling high density polyethylene (HDPE) plastic agrichemical containers, including those which previously contained pesticides, veterinary medicines and agricultural chemicals.
 To be accepted, containers must be:

 - Not more than 60 litre in size, the lid removed and made of HDPE plastic.